TonyAnciaux/3D_geotiff_projection/logbook.md

 #### 24.02.2022:

 - working with Geopandas and Shapely for the **shape_finder** function
+- Turns out it's best directly with Fiona and Rasterio?!

+#### 25.02.2022:

+- still trying to find a way to crop the tiff file with the shapefile while combining the 2 tiff files in one.
+	Have yet to find a solution for this or I'll just give up.
+- solved the rasterio troubles in PyCharm
+- managed to make a function pass an entry.get() as argument
+- discovered Plotly is not compatible with Tkinter...
+	- embed Dash module?
+WTH??
--
+	- Matplotlib?

 #### TODO:
-- find solution for rasterIO issues in PyCharm (IF possible so I don't have to change library)
 - TKinter GUI:
 	- find nice icons
 	- color theme
-	- make methods work with entry.get()
-- find the matching property (dataset: cadastre):
+- find the matching property:
 	- can I extract more features?? (area, floors, swimming pools, etc?)
 - plot the address on a regular map (Folium?)